-The 8280-208 control is designed to regulate the speed and load of medium- and high-speed diesel engines in dual-engine marine applications that require mechanical load sharing.
+These controls are designed to regulate the speed and load of diesel engines in dual-engine marine applications that require mechanical load sharing.
 The applications include mechanically combined two-engine operation for main propulsion and dredge operation, including those with flexible couplings (see Figure 1-1).